Parametrizing the moduli space of curves and applications to smooth plane quartics over finite fields

 Once the lists $\mathcal{L}_p$ are determined, the most obvious invariant function on this set of isomorphism classes is the number of rational points of a representative of the class.
 To observe the distributions of these classes according to their number of points was the main motivation of our extensive computation.
-In Appendix~\ref{sec:num}, we give some graphical interpretations of the results for prime field $\FF_p$ with $11 \leq p \leq 53$\footnote{The numerical values we exploited can be found at~\url{http://perso.univ-rennes1.fr/christophe.ritzenthaler/programme/qdbstats-v3_0.tgz}. }.
+In Appendix~\ref{sec:num}, we give some graphical interpretations of the results for prime fields $\FF_p$ with $11 \leq p \leq 53$\footnote{The numerical values we used for these graphs can be found at~\url{http://perso.univ-rennes1.fr/christophe.ritzenthaler/programme/qdbstats-v3_0.tgz}. }.

 Although we are still at an early stage of exploiting the data, we can make the following remarks: \begin{enumerate} \item Among the curves whose number of points is maximal or minimal, there are only curves with non-trivial automorphism group, except for a pointless curve over $\FF_{11}$ mentioned at the end of Section~\ref{sec:big}.
 While this phenomenon is not true in general (see for instance~\cite[Tab.2]{Rit-serre} using the form $43,\# 1$ over $\FF_{167}$), it shows that the usual recipe to construct maximal curves, namely by looking in families with large non-trivial automorphism groups, makes sense over small finite fields.
 It also shows that to observe the behavior of our distribution at the borders of the Hasse-Weil interval, we have to deal with curves with many automorphisms, which justifies the exhaustive search we made. \item Defining the trace $t$ of a curve $C/\FF_q$ by the usual formula $t=q+1-\#C(\FF_q)$, one sees in Fig.~\ref{fig:1} that the ``normalized trace'' $\tau=t/ \sqrt{q} $ accurately follows the asymptotic distribution predicted by the general theory of Katz-Sarnak~\cite{katz-sarnak}.